What is mining?

 How and who do I contact for mining support?

-CoinMinerz (Mining Pool Help & Support, Feature Requests, Coin Additions & Issue Reporting) - [email protected] - Normal response within 24 hours or much less.
-You can also reach us and the CoinMinerz community using our Discord server.
+CoinMinerz (Mining Pool Help & Support, Feature Requests, Coin Additions & Issue Reporting) - Contact us via Discord - Normal response within 24 hours or much less.
+You can also reach the CoinMinerz community using our Discord server.

 What is ASIC Boost?